-The cheapest ways to get to Prambanam are by bus.
+The cheapest way to get to Prambanam is by bus.
 Either the most convenient TransJogja buses that leave from Malioboro Street right in the heart of Yogyakarta and run at a frequency of around every 20 minutes with a ride time of approximately 30 minutes and costs IDR 3600 per way.
 Or from the Umbulharjo bus station where you can also catch a frequent service covering the same route.
 This option will only work better for you if your accommodation is around this southeastern area of the city.

 Entrance costs and opening hours

 The only official entrance fee is that for the Prambanan archaeological park, while for the other temples there is no fee to enter yet expect to record your name and few details in the registry book they have as a record for how many people comes to these places and from where.
-Donations at those are at own’s discretion and not mandatory, and should any guard argue on this do not pay attention.
+Donations at those are at own’s discretion and not mandatory, and should any guard argue on this, do not pay attention.

 As of October 2015, the entrance fee to Prambanan archaeological park is IDR 225000 (half the price if student or senior), but if you are planning to visit both Prambanan and Borobudur sites in the same day then you can get a ticket for both even if this is not clearly announced at the entrance gates.
 But remember, the ticket is only valid for the same day.
-For the most up to date information on times and prices check the official website here.
+For the most up-to-date information on times and prices, check the official website here.

 The sites are open from 06.00am until 17.00pm.
-The best time to reach the main temple is at opening time, since around 9.00am the hordes of tourists arrive on mass, but around 15.00pm the site becomes quite empty again when majority of people on tours are leaving the site.
+The best time to reach the main temple is at opening time, since around 9.00am the hordes of tourists arrive on mass, but around 15.00pm the site becomes quite empty again when the majority of people on tours are leaving the site.
 In any case and in order to see as many places as possible, do not plan to come here later than 10.00am.
 From own experience, all the sites listed below are absolutely possible to see if starting your day at 10.00am.